 Types of patents

-Innovation patents are generally quicker and less costly compared to standard patents.
-They are commonly used for inventions that have a short commercial life in industries such as technology and media.
-An innovation patent requires a substantive examination to seek action against infringement or enforce to the exclusive right of the holder.
-They can take up to 1 month grant and offer protection for a term of 8 years.
+Innovation patents are generally quicker and less costly than standard patents.
+These are common for inventions that have a short commercial life in industries such as technology and media.
+An innovation patent only needs to demonstrate that an innovative step was involved in developing the product.
+Innovation patents can take up to 1 month to grant and offer protection for a term of 8 years.

 For more information on the differences between standard and innovation patents, check out our legal guide.

-What cannot be patented?
+What can’t be patented?

-- Human beings and/or the biological processes for their generation;
+- Human beings and/or their biological processes

-- Mathematical models; and
+- Mathematical models

-- Plans, schemes or other purely mental processes.
+- Plans, schemes or other purely mental processes

 Notably, the Commissioner of Patents reserves the power to prohibit publication of inventions involving military aspects in the interest of the defence force which will prevent the patent from being granted.